project-faros/faros.dev/source/deploy.rst

 Deploy the cluster
 ------------------

 Run the following command as your administrative user (Not root).
-Connect the management interfaces to the network when prompted.
+During the deployment process, you will first be prompted to connect the cluster node out of band management links.
+You will then be prompted to verify the firmware configuration of each node.

 .. code-block:: bash